 All papers, including student papers, generally include a title page, text, and references.
 They may include additional elements such as tables and figures depending on the assignment.
 Student papers generally do not include an abstract unless requested.

-Arrange the pages of an APA Style paper in the following order:
+Arrange the pages of an APA Style paper in this order:

 In general, start each section on a new page.
-However, the order of pages is flexible in the following cases:
+However, the order of pages is flexible in these cases:

 - tables and figures: Embed tables and figures within the text after they are first mentioned (or “called out”), or place each table and then each figure on separate pages after the references.
 If an embedded table or figure appears on the same page as text, place it at either the top or the bottom of the page, and insert a blank double-spaced line to separate the table or figure from the adjacent text.